Infant Pulse Oximetry: Owlet and More

 Parents as well as postpartum doulas, night nannies and nurses want facts when it comes to safe sleep.
 So you should know that any product intended or marketed for infant sleep must meet a federal safety standard.
 While some have this standard, it’s important to note that rockers, pillows, nappers and inclined sleepers have not.
 These items have been banned for sale and recalled.
 This is because the product’s incline enables infants’ heads to slump forward.
 This compresses the trachea and blocks airflow.
 This leads to lack of oxygen.

 Whether parents choose to use monitors or not, the safest way for your baby to sleep is alone, on a firm flat mattress without anything else in the crib.
-If you are hiring a postpartum doula, night nurse or newborn caregiver, ensure that they understand safe sleep practices.
+If you are hiring a postpartum doula, night nurse or newborn care specialist, ensure that they understand safe sleep practices.
+And if you have questions about apnea or newborn breathing in general, visit Newborn Breathing Patterns: What’s Normal?

 Categories